Home » Edinburgh » Real Mary King’s Close tickets

 How haunted is Real Mary King’s Close

-The Real Mary King’s Close is considered by many as one of the most haunted places in Scotland.
+The Real Mary King’s Close is considered by many to be one of the most haunted places in Scotland.

 Tales of ghost sightings have dated back to 1685.